linux development logo

 Final result

-I reboot the machine, remove the Ubuntu USB and to be safe, verify that it can still boot from the resized partition.
-I’m now ready to install Windows.
+I reboot, remove the Ubuntu USB and, to be safe, confirm it still boots from the resized partition.
+Ready to install Windows.

 Install Windows